mechmotum/mechmotum.github.io/content/pages/guide.rst

 `International Society of Biomechanics Congresses <https://isbweb.org/activities/congresses>`_ Huge annual conference with a broad array of biomechanics topics.
 Great networking and a catch all for many topics from the lab.
 Every two years.
+   The Technical Group in Computer Simulation holds a parallel symposium.
 `SciPy <https://conference.scipy.org/>`_ & `EuroSciPY <https://www.euroscipy.org/>`_
    Annual conferences.
 If your work involves open source Python software these are a great place to showcase the advances in library development and use of